CBSE Class 10 English Syllabus 2024-25, PDF Download

 The CBSE Class 10 English syllabus for Language and Literature 2025 is available here, along with section-specific weightage, question type, and other key material.

-CBSE Class 10 English Syllabus Exam Structure
+CBSE Class 10 English Board Exam Structure

 The section-wise weighting is the same when comparing the syllabuses for CBSE Class 10 English Language and Literature in 2024 and 2025.
 As per the CBSE English Curriculum 2025, there will be 20 marks allocated for each of the reading and writing components.
 The portion on language and literature will be worth forty points.